gaetgu/frhd/README.rst

 NOTE: As it is a pain to update the docs at pypi I will not keep these updated very well.
-To see the up to date docs go to https://github.com/gaetgu/frhd/blob/master/README.md
+To see the up to date docs go to https://github.com/gaetgu/frhd/wiki/

-This was all inspired by frhd.js, a library made by ObeyLordGoomy that does the same thing, but for JavaScript
+This project was inspired by frhd.js, a library made by ObeyLordGoomy that does the same thing, but for JavaScript.